 The Board has ultimate responsibility for oversight of the Corporation's risk management processes.
 The Board discharges this oversight responsibility itself or by using its committees through regular reports received from, and discussions with, senior management on areas of material risk exposure to the Corporation.
-These reports and Board or committee discussions include, among other things, operational, financial, legal, regulatory, physical and strategic risks.
+These reports and Board or committee discussions include, among other things, operational, ligal, regulatory, physical, strategic, cybersecurity and human capital risks.
 Additionally, the Corporation's risk management processes are intended to identify, manage and control risks so that they are appropriate considering the Corporation's scope, operations and business objectives.
 The Board (or appropriate committee in the case of risks in areas for which responsibility has been delegated to or is handled by a particular committee) engages with the appropriate members of senior management to enable its members to understand and provide input to, and oversight of, our risk identification, risk management and risk mitigation strategies.
 The Audit Committee meets regularly in executive session without management present to, among other things, discuss the Corporation's risk management culture and processes.
 As part of its charter, our Audit Committee is responsible for discussing the Corporation's policies with respect to risk assessment and risk management, and reviewing contingent liabilities and risks that may be material to the Corporation.
-In accordance with its charter, the Strategy Committee meets regularly to, among other things, review and discuss the strategic direction and initiatives of the Corporation and associated risks.
-When a committee receives a report from a member of management regarding areas of risk, the chairman of the relevant committee is expected to report on the discussion to the Board to the extent necessary or appropriate.
+When a committee receives a report from a member of management regarding areas of risk, the chair of the relevant committee is expected to report on the discussion to the Board to the extent necessary or appropriate.

 This enables the Board to coordinate risk oversight, particularly with respect to interrelated or cumulative risks that may involve multiple areas for which more than one committee has responsibility.
 The Board and the Audit Committee also have authority to engage external advisors as necessary.
-The Strategy Committee is authorized to meet and confer, either independently or with management, with third parties, including, without limitation, investment banks, consultants and other advisors.
-A discussion of our risk assessment of compensation programs and practices is described in "Risk Assessment" in the Compensation Discussion and Analysis section below on page 25 of this Proxy Statement.
+A discussion of our risk assessment of compensation programs and practices is described in "Risk Assessment" in the Compensation Discussion and Analysis section on page 24 of this Proxy Statement.